One day in Orvieto. All you need to know to plan a visit to Orvieto, Italy, a stunning hilltop town in Umbria with breathtaking duomo and views.

 You can buy tickets for the well in the ticket office just before its entrance.
 Do expect to wait in line in pretty much all seasons.

 Good to know: a cafe with facilities is just beside the well, good for a take out drink or snack.

 As you leave the well and the large square in front of it, you pass a nice shaded street and then enter the old part of Orvieto, which is a delight of small streets and pretty shops.

-The streets all converge towards the duomo and you can walk up to Piazza de Duomo in about 10-15 minutes however, it is worth to take your time and explore the little side streets and peek in the internal courtyards.
+The streets all converge towards the duomo and you can walk up to Piazza del Duomo in about 10-15 minutes however, it is worth taking your time and exploring the little side streets and peek in the internal courtyards.